 According to the official Pondicherry tourism board, the road is your best option.
 It is well connected by bus from most major southern cities like Bangalore and Chennai.

-Where to stay
+Where to stay in Pondicherry

-I decided to stay in White Town which is the heritage area.
+I decided to stay in White Town which is a heritage area.
 Being a history buff this suited me perfectly.

 They also had a really good restaurant which served up authentic French cuisine.
 After 9 months of living in India, it was heavenly and my tummy was very happy.

-For available dates and prices check here.
+For available dates and prices for Le Dupleix check here.

-Exploring White Town
+Explore White Town

-White Town is like every photographers dream.
+White Town is like every photographer’s dream.
 The typical Pondicherry scenes were vintage bicycles perched up against vibrant yellow walls with oil lamps.

 All the electric blue street signs will begin with ‘Rue’ and palm trees will sway on nearly every road!
 It’s truly a feast for your eyes if you’ve been used to seeing Indian architecture.